top of page

 STEM Connection: Teaches principles of force, motion, and simple machines.

-2. Heart Tower Challenge (Engineering & Math)
+2. Heart Tower Challenge - Engineering & Math Activity

 Objective: Students will build the tallest heart-themed structure.